OleBialas/olebialas.github.io/content/projects/freefield.md

-title = 'A custom-built experimental setup to study how humans localize sounds in space' date = 2024-01-05T16:11:25-05:00 draft = false
+title = 'A custom-built experimental setup to study how humans localize sounds in space' date = 2024-01-05T16:11:25-05:00 draft = false description = 'We established an experimental setup to study sound localization behavior in a controlled environment using arrays of loudspeakers, digital signal processors, infra-red cameras and custom Python code.'

+tags = ['acoustics', 'signal processing', 'engineering', 'Python']
 +++

 # Motivation